ahmet-tosun/responsive-website/README.md

 Udemy üzerinden aşağıdaki kursları takip ediyorum:

-- Design and Develop a Killer Website with HTML5 and CSS3
+- Build Responsive Real-World Websites with HTML and CSS
-- Advanced CSS and Sass
+- Advanced CSS and Sass: Flexbox, Grid, Animations and More!
-- The Complete JavaScript Course
+- The Complete JavaScript Course 2025: From Zero to Expert!
-- Node.js, Express, MongoDB Bootcamp
+- Node.js, Express, MongoDB & More: The Complete Bootcamp
-- The Ultimate React Course
+- The Ultimate React Course 2025: React, Next.js, Redux & More
-- Full Stack Crash Course
+- Crash Course: Build a Full-Stack Web App in a Weekend!
-- Sıfırdan Gerçek 100'e PHP Laravel
+- Sıfırdan - Gerçek 100'e PHP, Laravel ve Daha Fazlası

 ---